 Macros

-By using different kind of macros, you can enhance the content and the outlook of your exported document.
+By using different kind of macros, the content and the outlook of the exported document can be enhanced.

 The custom field macro can be used to put document and/or export specific metadata into the document (also into the cover page).